secuestrador/Hide-Channels-Of-User/README.md

 ## Usage

-Go to the /BetterDiscord/plugins folder and paste the "hideUserChannels.plugin.js" file into it.
+Go to the `/BetterDiscord/plugins` folder and paste the `"hideUserChannels.plugin.js"` file into it.
+To change the BlackListed users go to the 10th line and change/remove/add usernames from the array `namesToDetect` as you like.

 ## Preview